ewen-ansquer/ESP32S3-AI/EdgeImpulse/ObjectDetection/README.md

 ![impulse](impulse.png)

-For our project, you want an Image processing block and an Object Detection processing block.
+For our project, you want an image processing block and an Object Detection processing block.

 ## Processing block
 It is a normalizer that will convert your image to RGB or greyscale format.